 6. INVOICING/PAYMENT

 The above indicated payment milestones are agreed with the Customer.
-The commercial conditions as agreed with the Customer and indicated in the Attachment # 2, are applicable.

-All payments due to the Contractor for deliverables outlined in this Contract shall be made by bank wire transfer.
+All payments due to the Contractor for deliverables outlined in this Contract shall be made as pre-paid payment by bank wire transfer.
 All bank expenses should be paid by the Customer.
-All payments shall be made in US Dollars ($).
-Payments shall be made within thirty (30) days of receipt of invoice but not later then within one hundred eighty (180) days after sighing the Acceptance certificate.
+All payments shall be made in Euros .

 Payment shall be made by the Customer to the Contractor bank requisites as stated in Article 9 below.